-Job Seeker’s Allowance Payment System latest application to be re-platformed to modern operating system, reducing batch processing time by 50%
+Job Seeker’s Allowance Payment System latest application to be rehosted to modern operating system, reducing batch processing time by 50%

 The UK Department for Work & Pensions (DWP) has reached a major milestone in its migration of core legacy applications which will see an improvement in services for 18 million UK citizens.
-Working with IT services organization Advanced and its application modernization practice, it has re-platformed the Job Seeker’s Allowance Payment System (JSAPS)1 – the largest and most complex service of the DWP’s application legacy modernization programme.
+Working with Advanced's application modernization practice, it has rehosted the Job Seeker’s Allowance Payment System (JSAPS)1 – the largest and most complex service of the DWP’s application legacy modernization programme.

 For this one application alone, the final data migration into the new live system included converting, loading and verification of 54 databases containing 6.3 billion records from the original database/s to a leading modern relational database management system in just under 24 hours.
 This makes it the largest exercise of this type across the industry in this time period2.